alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

   * 8) From this point on, foundation has been laid, so all work should be based off previously-completed code.
   * 9) Make reddit post asking for feedback, ideas, and opinions about what would be good to include and what would not.
 Better to get this feedback now rather than after everything has been made solely to my liking.
   * 10) With community feedback in mind, make any desired changes, and start creating more hybrids!
+  * 11) Attempt implementation of extra content and/or random ideas listed here.

 ### Hybrid Seed Maker